 Program applicants are required to demonstrate a strong GPA (minimum 2.5; 3.0 preferred), but all applicants are reviewed holistically and on a case-by-case basis.
 Demonstrating a strong GPA does not guarantee admission to the program.

-An advising plan must be created and signed with your College of Education academic advisor prior to program application, to ensure you are on track for meeting programmatic requirements.
-Please click here or call 621-7865 to schedule an appointment to meet with an advisor.
+An advising plan must be created and signed with your College of Education academic advisor prior to the program application, to ensure you are on track for meeting programmatic requirements.
+Call (520) 621-7865 to schedule an appointment to meet with an advisor.

 At minimum, students should have foundation math, freshman composition, and at least second-semester language completed prior to program admission.
 Deaf Studies (Educational Interpreting) applicants must have fourth semester American Sign Language (ASL) completed or in progress at the time of application.